 The camp is for children aged 4 – 14 and the athletes will be grouped based on age.

-The camp will take place at the Glenmore Athletic Park – 5300 19th st SW
+The first week of the camp in July will take place at the Glenmore Athletic Park – 5300 19th st SW